crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 # Unresolved questions

 Is it *really* the most efficient implementation in the C11 memory model?
+Especially, it would be greatly beneficial to the performance if we could remove the `SeqCst` fence in `unlink()`.
+It would possibly be the case even if we should wait for three epoch advancements (instead of two) before deallocating an object.
+It is an important direction of future work.

 Is there any soundness gap in above description?
 More ambitiously, can we formally verify the correctness of Crossbeam?